lexer

 lexer.line_state

-Table of integer line states for line numbers starting from 1.
-Line states can be used by lexers for keeping track of persistent states.
+Line states can be used by lexers for keeping track of persistent states (up to 32 states with 1 state per bit).
 For example, the output lexer uses this to mark lines that have warnings or errors.

 lexer.lower